Susan Neiman: Left Is Not Woke

 In Left Is Not Woke, Neiman examines the assumptions behind "woke" politics and argues that they are at odds with what the left has always stood for: "universalism over tribalism, a firm distinction between justice and power, and a belief in the possibility of progress".
 She is particularly concerned that "tribalism" will undermine the left's political goals and leave it without the tools to oppose the far right, whose outlook has always been tribalist.
 Neiman traces woke thinking back to Michel Foucault, Carl Schmitt, and the thinkers they influenced, although she also finds similar views articulated by the character of Thrasymachus in Plato's Republic.

-In a review for the Los Angeles Review of Books, the historian Samuel Clowes Huneke characterized Left Is Not Woke as a "cringe-inducing screed against a group she terms 'the woke'—without ever telling us whom, exactly, she is talking about", and that is "chock full of ad hominem attacks and ungenerous readings".
-The book has also received positive reviews, including in Dissent, The Chronicle of Higher Education, and The Political Quarterly.
+The book has been translated into German, Dutch, Spanish, Portuguese, French, Italian, Greek, Korean, Thai and other languages, and received many positive reviews, including in Dissent, The Chronicle of Higher Education, and The Political Quarterly.
 In his review for The New York Review of Books, the Irish journalist and essayist Fintan O'Toole writes, "Neiman’s short, punchy, and brilliantly articulated argument is essentially a call for those who regard themselves as being on the left to remember the distinction between skepticism and cynicism.
 The first is crucial to a progressive critique of untamed capitalism.
 It demands a constant critical awareness of how power and self-interest wrap themselves in virtue, 'common sense', and high ideals."
-The book has been published in 14 languages.
+The book has also received negative reviews.
+In the Los Angeles Review of Books, the historian Samuel Clowes Huneke characterized Left Is Not Woke as a "cringe-inducing screed against a group she terms 'the woke'—without ever telling us whom, exactly, she is talking about", and that is "chock full of ad hominem attacks and ungenerous readings".

+Call It Evil: Understanding the Trump Era

+In the 2026 book Call It Evil, Neiman argues that the reelection of Donald Trump is the outcome not simply of political and economic forces but the erosion of values from constant messages undermining moral principles.
+Misreadings of Adam Smith and Charles Darwin have led to a view of human nature that now seems like common sense: ideals are for the naive, or for politicians who wish to deceive us.
+Neiman explores how this view, first formulated by pre-Socratic philosophers, has been promoted by corporate interests and pseudo-scientific arguments.

+Library Journal, in a starred review, notes, "This is not a book about Donald Trump; it is about the conditions that have allowed him to prevail.
+Neiman has tackled the subject evil ... before ... but never as compellingly and comprehensively as here."
+Publishers' Weekly also awarded the book a star, describing it as "a clarifying reflection on the current moment's profound crisis of conscience."
+In her review for The New York Times, Jennifer Szalai calls the book "bracing" and "a polemical guide to the current moment" though she points out that the author does not wrestle with why some are shocked by extreme wrongs while others remain indifferent to them.